How smart city tech is helping to keep cars from illegally driving on this car-free street

-In Downtown Brooklyn, Fulton Street–the neighborhood’s commercial thoroughfare–is closed to cars.
+In Downtown Brooklyn, Fulton Street–the neighborhood’s commercial thoroughfare–is restricted to cars.
 Technically, at least.
-Fulton is designated as a bus-only street, but around 3,000 cars each month use the corridor illegally.
+Fulton is designated as a bus-priority street, but around 3,000 cars each month use the corridor when they’re not supposed to.
 This creates issues for the buses and their 20,000 daily riders, which rely on clear lanes to make up time on their otherwise crowded routes, and for the pedestrians and cyclists that also depend on the road being car-free for a safer trip.

 The Downtown Brooklyn Partnership, a nonprofit that supports local development, has wanted to end to illegal car traffic on the street for a while.
 But they didn’t know where it was coming from.
 They suspected cars from smaller side streets were turning onto Fulton.
 Recently, they learned they were wrong: Around 84% of illegal cars were coming off Flatbush Avenue, the busy arterial road that bisects Fulton.
-Knowing that, DBP has begun to implement new signage and more strictly monitor the intersection to make sure the street stays car-free.
+Knowing that, DBP may begin to explore with the city the possibility of implementing new signage and more strictly monitoring the intersection to make sure the street stays car-free.

-Data from a startup called Numina was how DBP learned where direct their car-stopping effort.
+Data from a startup called Numina was how DBP learned where to focus the city’s car-stopping effort.
 Numina uses sensors to measure all objects in the streetscape and how they interact with one another.
 Their lightpole-mounted cameras capture cars, pedestrians, cyclists, and buses (but also trash bags, street furniture, strollers, and more).
 They detect where and how many of these different objects are moving throughout the cityscape without raising the surveillance questions that usually come with sensor-based technology: Numina does not use facial recognition or license-plate detection tech.
 It’s just looking for objects and patterns.

 When urban tech works, like Numina did for DBP, it can quickly create tangible change in cities.
 While urban tech is a booming category–AngelList counts over 500 startups in the U.S.–companies often struggle to prove themselves.
 Unlike social media or data privacy companies, which can run pilots through digital channels, urban tech startups actually need to embed themselves in the urban landscape to prove that they’re viable.
 Getting buy-in from cities to run urban tech pilots can be a struggle.